ksalman/neovim-pyright-issue/README.md

-Minimal config to show that `vim.lsp.buf.rename()` stops working if `pyvenv.cfg` exists in the same directory.
+Minimal config to show that `vim.lsp.buf.rename()` stops working in a virtual environment (if `pyvenv.cfg` exists in the same directory.)

 ## Build docker image
 ```